foundriesio/docs/source/tutorial/installation-zephyr.rst

    [MCUBOOT] [INF] main: Jumping to the first image slot
    ***** Booting Zephyr OS vX.Y.Z-NN-gabcdef *****
    Hello World! arm

+During the flashing process:

+#.
+The chip's flash is completely erased, and MCUboot is installed.
+It
+   is unable to find an application, since it's a fresh install.

+#.
+The signed "hello world" application image is flashed, and the chip
+   is reset.

+#.
+MCUBoot runs out of reset, and checks the cryptographic signature
+   on the application binary.

+#.
+Since the signature is valid, MCUboot runs the application itself.

+#.
+The application you just built will print a "Hello World" message
+   on screen.

 If you're using another board, you may need to do something slightly different, but the basic idea is the same: connect a serial console at